 - 1. Appeals by scholarship applicants to enroll at and attend a college/university outside the 17 Postsecondary Network partners.
-Appeal applications to go outside the network must be received in March by the date on which the annual scholarship application deadline closes (for adult learners, the appeal is due by March 3 of the year in which they apply; for traditional (11th grade) scholarship recipients, the appeal is due March 3 of the senior year of high school; and for college savings account participants, the appeal is due March 3 of the senior year of high school), the same date on which scholarship applications are due. - 2.
+Appeal applications to go outside the network must be received in March by the date on which the annual scholarship application deadline closes (for adult learners, the appeal is due by March 2 of the year in which they apply; for traditional (11th grade) scholarship recipients, the appeal is due March 2 of the senior year of high school; and for college savings account participants, the appeal is due March 2 of the senior year of high school), the same date on which scholarship applications are due.
+KC Scholars does not anticipate allowing many appeals to attend college outside the network campuses. - 2.
 Appeals for a current scholarship recipient that is currently receiving scholarship support to seek to stop-out of college for a period of time and then later continue the college education and resume the scholarship support. - 3.
 Appeals for a current scholarship recipient that is currently receiving scholarship support that receives orders to be stationed out of the region for military duty. - 4.
 Appeals for a current scholarship recipient that had been currently receiving scholarship support that did not have the scholarship renewed as a result of not having met Program requirements as outlined in the KCS Program Guidelines (e.g. cumulative GPA, number of credit hours completed, and submission of required paperwork).